Best Of17 min read

 Pros:

-• Free tier is actually good — not a trap designed to frustrate you into upgrading
+• Free tier is actually useful — not designed to frustrate you

 • Secure Core architecture adds meaningful protection